KittyGiraudel/sass-guidelines/index.md

-Both [`lighten`](http://sass-lang.com/documentation/Sass/Script/Functions.html#lighten-instance_method) and [`darken`](http://sass-lang.com/documentation/Sass/Script/Functions.html#darken-instance_method) functions manipulate the lightness of a color in the HSL space by adding or substracting lightness to it.
+Both [`lighten`](http://sass-lang.com/documentation/Sass/Script/Functions.html#lighten-instance_method) and [`darken`](http://sass-lang.com/documentation/Sass/Script/Functions.html#darken-instance_method) functions manipulate the lightness of a color in the HSL space by adding to or substracting from the lightness in the HSL space.
 Basically, they are nothing but aliases for the `$lightness` parameter of the [`adjust-color`](http://sass-lang.com/documentation/Sass/Script/Functions.html#adjust_color-instance_method) function.

 The thing is, those functions often do not provide the expected result.
 On the other hand, the [`mix`](http://sass-lang.com/documentation/Sass/Script/Functions.html#mix-instance_method) function is a nice way to lighten or darken a color by mixing it with either `white` or `black`.